-Accounts receivable represents the Company's unconditional right to receive consideration from its customer.
+Accounts receivable represents the Company's unconditional right to receive consideration from its customers.
 Contract assets consist of the Company's right to consideration in exchange for goods or services that the Company has transferred to a customer when that right is conditioned on something other than the passage of time.
 ASC 606 also requires an entity to present a revenue contract as a contract liability in instances when a customer pays consideration, or an entity has a right to an amount of consideration that is unconditional (e.g. receivable), before the entity transfers a good or service to the customer.
 The opening and closing contract asset and contract liability balances are not material.

-There were no impairment losses recognized on the Company's accounts receivable and contract assets during the three months ended April 29, 2018.
-There were no significant changes in the contract assets and the contract liabilities during the three months ended April 29, 2018.
+There were no impairment losses recognized on the Company's accounts receivable or contract assets during the three and six months ended July 29, 2018.
+There were no significant changes in the contract assets or the contract liabilities for the three and six months ended July 29, 2018.